Last Updated on January 17, 2025

 Sri Kalahasteeswara Temple (Andhra Pradesh)

-Located on a hill side and built during the 11th century by the Chola rulers, this temple literally translates into spider, snake and elephant that once used to worship the shiv linga located here.
+Located on a hillside and built during the 11th century by the Chola rulers, this temple literally translates into spider, snake, and elephant, which once worshipped the Shiv Linga located here.
 This temple is primarily known for offering puja rituals related to Rahu and Ketu.
-The temple occupies a massive area and exudes incredible devotion to the lord making a visit there extremely divine.
-There are numerous legends related to it which maintains the glory of this temple.
-The deity in this Pancha Bhoota Sthalam is worshipped in the form of vayu (air) linga.
+The temple occupies a massive area and exudes incredible devotion to the Lord, making a visit there extremely divine.
+There are numerous legends related to it, which maintain the glory of this temple.
+The deity in this Pancha Bhoota Sthalam is worshipped in the form of Vayu (air) Linga.

 Best Time to Visit – October to April